-Library/Media Services
+Media Services

-The purpose of the library/media center is to enrich the lives of our students.
+The purpose of the media center is to enrich the lives of our students.
 It offers many different types of printed materials: books, magazines, audio/visual materials, and computer access.
-The library/media center is a place to do reference work, read for pleasure, or simply learn how to access information.
+The media center is a place to do reference work, read for pleasure, or simply learn how to access information.
 It is important that students be orderly and quiet when using the library so as not to disturb the work of others.
 Regulations established by the librarian must be followed at all times.
+Students must have an official pass and sign in, to be allowed in the media center.
 Books borrowed from the library should be returned on time so that others may use them.
 Overdue notices are sent to students notifying them of the overdue book/books.
 Replacement charges will be billed for all damaged or lost books.
+Students must have an official pass and sign in to be allowed in the media center.